 Help others.
 Volunteering in your community can help you make new friends and feel good about helping others.

 Did we answer your question about stress and your health?

-For more information about stress and your health, call the OWH Helpline at 1-800-994-9662 or contact the following organizations:
+For more information about stress and your health, call the OWH Helpline at 1-800-994-9662 or check out the following resources from other organizations:

 All material contained on these pages are free of copyright restrictions and may be copied, reproduced, or duplicated without permission of the Office on Women’s Health in the U.S. Department of Health and Human Services.
 Citation of the source is appreciated.